 Lets people make the fewest possible gestures to do what they want.
 For example, people might scroll horizontally through a carousel or grid of existing documents and open the desired one with a tap.

 Includes a new document function.
-Instead of making people go somewhere else to create a new document, a document picker can allow them to tap a placeholder image to create a new document.
+Instead of making people go somewhere else to create a new document, a document library might let them tap a placeholder image to create a new document.

 Give people confidence that their work is always preserved unless they explicitly cancel or delete it.
 If your app helps people create and edit documents, don’t require them to take an explicit save action. iOS apps should take responsibility for saving people’s input, both periodically and when they open a different document or switch away from the app.